oleksii-honchar/reac-2019-8/README.md

 #### Reducer
 If reducer contains small amount of logic we can put all together in `reducer.js` file.<br />
-For more complex situation we will use `reducer` folder with `index.ts` file in it
+For more complex situation we will use `reducer` folder with `index.tsx` file in it

 [(read more)](https://jaysoo.ca/2016/02/28/applying-code-organization-rules-to-concrete-redux-code/#reducers)

 ##### Strict Module Boundaries
-Every logical module should have `index.ts(x)` which exports all public apis.
+Every logical module should have `index.tsx(x)` which exports all public apis.

 [(read more)](https://jaysoo.ca/2016/02/28/organizing-redux-application/#rule-2-create-strict-module-boundaries)